Sound of Today

 Over the years there have been a number of directors of the marching band including, in order, Jefferson, Harry Lemert, Ralph Reschar, Harvey Nelson, Francis H. Burke, Joe Barry Mullins, B. Mack Hearne, Lowery Riggins, White and Steven Pederson.
 Mullins' and White's service as directors covers a total of more than 31 years.
 Dr. Derle Long was the director of the Sound of Today in the early-2000s.
-Jason Rhinehart became the director of athletic bands in 2007, and in 2016, Steven Pederson returned to direct the Sound of Today.
+Jason Rinehart became the director of athletic bands in 2007, and in 2016, Steven Pederson returned to direct the Sound of Today.
 In December 2012, The University of Louisiana at Monroe made their first Bowl Game appearance ever, in the Advocare Independence Bowl.
 The football team was supported at several events leading up to the Independence Bowl game by the Sound of Today.

 During the 1970s, the band grew to more than 300 members.
 Each year the Sound of Today produced an album of its "greatest hits", music from the half time shows of that football season.
 Unlike modern marching bands and corps, who develop one show and repeat it all season, the Sound of Today produced an entirely new halftime show for every home game in a season.
 The band was known for the quality of its music and for the precision of its drills.
 In the mid-1970s the band marched in 8-to-5 and used a knees-up bicycle step and mark time.
 With the uniform's white shoes, this produced flashy movements the crowds enjoyed.
 In subsequent years, the band moved to a corp-style step allowing for faster, more complex forms on the field.